affective-brain-lab/ai-bias-discovery/README.md

 - Linear mixed-effects model: bidding bias predicted by complexity (RT), with random intercepts and random complexity slopes by subject.
 - Covariate linear mixed-effects model: bidding bias predicted by complexity, expected value and uncertainty, with random intercepts and random slopes for all three predictors by subject.
-- Partial correlation between complexity and bidding bias controlling for expected value and uncertainty, with binned means ± SE and a 95% confidence interval.

 ## Experiment 3